sig-gis/gee-trainings/intro-gee1/07_feature-collections.md

 ## Before you Start

 The GEE community of developers have contributed many utility packages.
-We will one of these packages for FeatureCollection visualization.
-When you click this link, the GEE Code Editor will open and the package (a script repository with importable functions) will be added to your own script repository under 'Reader':
+We will use one of these packages for FeatureCollection visualization.
+When you click this link, the GEE Code Editor will open and the package (a Code Editor script repository with importable functions) will be added to your own script repository under 'Reader':

 Click this link: [https://code.earthengine.google.com/?accept_repo=users/gena/packages](https://code.earthengine.google.com/?accept_repo=users/gena/packages)